NamrathaPrabhanjana/pod-stats/README.md

 1. Use eBPF to track pod activity.
 2. Collect stats like number of open files, memory usage etc.
+3. The user-space control program can be implemented using libbpf, BCC or Go eBPF.
-3. Provide logging for debugging and verification
+4. Provide logging for debugging and verification

 Judgement Criteria
 -------------------